tcgilbert/rocket-sauce/README.md

 ```
 ___
 ## 2.)
 Asteroids and Fuel
-- The biggest challenge I faced with the game obstacles was creating a dynamic spawn rate and spawn location
+- The biggest challenge I faced with the game obstacles was creating a dynamic spawn rate and spawn location.
 ### Spawn Locations
-- Every obstacle spawned is created above the canvas.
-Also each object has a downward velocity depending on its type.
+- Every obstacle spawned is created above the canvas, and each object has a unique downward velocity depending on its type.
 All this function does is return a random `x position` whenever an object is created.
+- Because the canvas is 1000px wide I choose to create 10 different spawn locations to cover the whole canvas.
 ```javascript
 function randomStartPos() {
   let ranNum = Math.ceil(Math.random() * 10);